 The key here is to go gentle.
-If you are in severe pain, it is probably not even a consideration :).
-Pick days where the pain is manageable and massage while you are in a quite space.
-Get yourself a nice soothing oil, like Sweet Almond Oil and gently massage your abdominal area.
+If you are in severe pain, it is probably not even a consideration.
+Pick days where the pain is manageable and massage while you are in a quiet space.
+Get yourself a nice soothing oil, like sweet almond oil and gently massage your abdominal area.
 The key here is to massage daily.
 I usually massage myself after I have gotten out of the shower.
 Yes, you can massage standing up!
 It is just part of my routine now.

-Focus on moving blood to the Uterus.
-So make movements from the pubic bone and up, the left side to the centre and the right side to the centre.
-Your Uterus is in the middle, so you want to get everything flowing towards it.
+Focus on moving blood to the uterus.
+So make movements from the pubic bone and up, the left side to the center and the right side to the center.
+Your uterus is in the middle, so you want to get everything flowing towards it.

 This is a unique approach to pain and one that is somehow logical.
 We don’t always consider such simple logic when it comes to endometriosis—or at least I didn’t!
 What is your experience with massaging?
 Do you still connect with your lower abdominal area?
 Do you feel disconnected?
 Feel free to share in the comments below.